PHOS-NaK Side Effects

 Generic Name: potassium phosphate / sodium phosphate

-Note: This page contains side effects data for the generic drug potassium phosphate / sodium phosphate.
-It is possible that some of the dosage forms included below may not apply to the brand name PHOS-NaK.
+Note: This document contains side effect information about potassium phosphate / sodium phosphate.
+Some of the dosage forms listed on this page may not apply to the brand name PHOS-NaK.

 For the Consumer